-On January 27, 2017, President Trump signed the Executive Order, entitled "Protecting the Nation from Foreign Terrorist Entry into the United States."
+On January 27, 2017, President Trump signed the first of two Executive Orders relating to USRAP, entitled "Protecting the Nation from Foreign Terrorist Entry into the United States."
 Exec.
 Order No. 13,769, 82 Fed.
 Reg.
-8977 (Jan 27, 2017).
-The Executive Order temporarily prohibits entry of all nationals from seven majority-Muslim countries, and directs the Secretary of State to "suspend the U.S. Refugee Admissions Program [USRAP] for 120 days."
+8977 (Jan 27, 2017) ("First Executive Order" or "First Order").
+The First Executive Order temporarily prohibited entry of all nationals from seven majority-Muslim countries, and directed the Secretary of State to "suspend the U.S. Refugee Admissions Program [USRAP] for 120 days."
 Id. § 5.
-With respect to Syrian nationals-approximately 4.8 million of whom are presently refugees-section 5(c) "proclaim[s] that" their entry "as refugees is detrimental to the interests of the United States and thus suspend[s] any such entry indefinitely."
+With respect to Syrian nationals-approximately 4.8 million of whom are presently refugees-section 5(c) "proclaim[ed] that" their entry "as refugees is detrimental to the interests of the United States and thus suspend[ed] any such entry indefinitely."
 Id. § 5(c).
-During the temporary suspension of USRAP, "the Secretaries of State and Homeland Security may jointly determine to admit individuals to the United States as refugees on a case-by-case basis . . . only so long as they determine that the admission of such individuals as refugees is in the national interest-including when the person is a religious minority in his country of nationality facing religious persecution."
+During the temporary suspension of USRAP, the order provided that "the Secretaries of State and Homeland Security may jointly determine to admit individuals to the United States as refugees on a case-by-case basis . . . only so long as they determine that the admission of such individuals as refugees is in the national interest-including when the person is a religious minority in his country of nationality facing religious persecution."
 Id. § 5(e).
-Once USRAP is resumed, the Executive Order directs similar religious minority prioritization and instructs the Secretary of State, in consultation with the Secretary of Homeland Security, to "prioritize refugee claims made by individuals on the basis of religious-based persecution, provided that the religion of the individual is a minority religion in the individual's country of nationality."
-Id. § 5(b).2
+Once USRAP is resumed, the First Executive Order directed similar religious minority prioritization and instructed the Secretary of State, in consultation with the Secretary of Homeland Security, to "prioritize refugee claims made by individuals on the basis of religious-based persecution, provided that the religion of the individual is a minority religion in the individual's country of nationality."
+Id. § 5(b).